Minijump/Squirrel/README.md

 ### To do
 * Improve actions
-    * Investigate to add + imp field type (add types such as 'squirrel action', 'column', 'table', ...)(will be used in widget, post processing, ...)
+    * Investigate to add + imp field type (add types such as 'column', 'table', ...)(will be used in widget, post processing, ...)

 ### To Fix